cppalliance/safe-cpp/proposal/draft.md

 The C++ Standard Library has an optional type, but it's not safe to use.
 The optional API is full of undefined behaviors: using `operator*` or `operator->` while the value is disengaged raises undefined behavior. `std::expected`, new to C++23, exhibits the same undefined behaviors for out-of-contract uses of its `operator*`, `operator->` and `error` APIs.

-If we were to represent the null state by wrapping the safe `std2::box` in an `std::optional`, that would be just as unsafe as using `std::unique_ptr`.
+If we were to represent the null state by wrapping the safe `std2::box` in a `std::optional`, that would be just as unsafe as using `std::unique_ptr`.
 The `operator->` is unsafe either way.
 We need a new _sum type_ that doesn't exhibit the union-like safety defects of `std::optional` and `std::expected`.

 ```cpp
 template<class T+>